 Mycobacteriosis in Aquarium Fish, a 15 page article, provides vital information that fish keepers can use to prevent—or deal with—“Fish TB.”
 Scientific surveys show that almost half of fish deaths due to unknown causes are due to mycobacteriosis.
 Article is based on the author’s experience fleshed out with the latest scientific research.
 Every fish keeper, whether professional fish breeder or beginning aquarium hobbyist, should read this.

 Article on setting up small planted tanks for pet shrimp.

-Small Planted Tanks for Pet Shrimp (PDF, 700 KB) was written for people wanting to keep planted tanks.
+Small Planted Tanks for Pet Shrimp (9 pages) was written for people wanting to keep planted tanks.
 I show how to set up 1-gal bowls with small shrimp, which is an easy, inexpensive way to get started.
+Bowls shown at 1 month in photo were off to a good start and continued to do well.
 For hobbyists who want to try something a little different, I describe setting up small tanks with the Dry Start Method (DSM).
-Here, aquarium plants are grown emergent (in air) for the first 2-3 months before adding the water and the shrimp to the tank.
+With DSM, aquarium plants are grown emergent (in air) for the first 2-3 months before adding the water and the shrimp to the tank.
 Both methods involve using ordinary soil as a planting medium and keeping Red Cherry Shrimp, which are hardy, colorful, and cute.

 Czech translation of ‘Ecology of the Planted Aquarium’